gitbls/sdm/Docs/Disk-Encryption.md

 * If you need to erase an SD card, use `parted /dev/sdX mklabel msdos`.
 Some versions of `rpi-imager` are known to create an invalid MBR partition block.

-* When you're running a customize or a burn, you'll gradually learn which error messages indicate a problem, and which ones can be ignored.

 * If you're using Btrfs, consider adding `kernel=kernel8.img` to your config.txt file.
 Btrfs support for the -2712 kernel is marked as experimental.

 * When you're running a customize or a burn, you'll gradually learn which error messages indicate a problem, and which ones can be ignored.
 These can generally be ignored.